goncalovalverde/seshat/README.md

 ##### oauth

 If using oauth authentication (more used for jira server) you will need to create your own certificates for the application and create an application link in you Jira instance.
-You can find more information about it here: https://developer.atlassian.com/server/jira/platform/oauth/
+You can find more information about it here (Step 1): https://developer.atlassian.com/server/jira/platform/oauth/

 To do the oauth dance and get the oauth token you can you can use the python jira-oauth packaget: